-Michele Samorani is an Assistant Professor in the Department of Information Systems & Analytics, and the Program Director of the Master of Science in Information Systems.
+Michele Samorani is an Associate Professor in the Department of Information Systems & Analytics, and the Program Director of the Master of Science in Information Systems.

 His research combines machine learning and optimization techniques to build decision support systems that improve companies’ business processes and information flow.
 His areas of research include machine learning and racial disparity in medical scheduling, relational data mining, text mining, and metaheuristic optimization.